A Complex Mess: Simple IRA Maximum Contributions 2025 and Beyond

 Wages With The Same Employer

 This would also be true for someone that is hired mid-year with a new employer.
 For example, Sarah is 54 and was hired by Software Inc. on July 1, 2026, with an annual salary of $180,000.
 Since Sarah had no wages from Software Inc. in 2025, she would be eligible to make her catch-up contribution all in pre-tax dollars.
 But it gets better for Sarah, she will also be able to make a pre-tax catch-up contribution in 2026 too.
-For the 2026 plan year, they look back at Sarah’s 2024 W2 to determine whether or not here wages were over the $145,000 threshold, since she only works for half of the year, her total wages were $90,000, which is below the $145,000 threshold.
+For the 2026 plan year, they look back at Sarah’s 2024 W2 to determine whether or not her wages were over the $150,000 threshold.
+Since she only worked for half of the year, her total wages were $90,000, which is below the $150,000 threshold.

 If Sarah continues to work for Software Inc. into 2027, that would be the first year that she would be forced to make her catch-up contribution to the Roth source because she would have had a full year of wages in 2026, equaling $180,000.

-There is language in the new tax bill to index the $145,000 wage threshold for inflation meaning after 2024, it will most likely increase that wage threshold by small amount each year.
-So while I use the $145,000 in many of the examples, the wage threshold may be higher by the time we reach the 2026 effective date.
+There is language in the new tax bill to index the $150,000 wage threshold for inflation, meaning after 2024, it will most likely increase that wage threshold by a small amount each year.
+So while I use the $150,000 in many of the examples, the wage threshold may be higher by the time we reach the 2026 effective date.

 The Plan Must Allow Roth Contributions

 Not all 401(k) plans allow employees to make Roth contributions to their plan.
 Roth deferrals are an optional feature that an employer can choose to either offer or not offer to their employees.
-However, with this new mandatory Roth catch-up rule for high wage earners, if the plan includes employees that are eligible to make catch-up contributions and who earned over $145,000 in the previous year, if the plan does not allow Roth contributions, it does not just block the high wage earning employees from making catch-up contributions, it blocks ALL employees in the plan from making catch-up contributions regardless of whether an employee made over or under the $145,000 wage threshold in the previous year.
+However, with this new mandatory Roth catch-up rule for high wage earners, if the plan includes employees that are eligible to make catch-up contributions and who earned over $150,000 in the previous year, if the plan does not allow Roth contributions, none of the employees making over $150,000 are allowed to make catch-up contributions.

 Simple IRA Plans: No Mandatory Roth Catch-up